Codecademy/docs/content/javascript/concepts/regexp/regexp.md

 ### Groups and Ranges

-Indicates groups and ranges of characters to match.
+Indicate groups and ranges of characters to match.

 Characters|Meaning
 ---|---